shenhuiying2017/azure-docs.es-es/articles/virtual-machines/virtual-machines-windows-endpoints-in-resource-manager.md

 <properties
-   pageTitle="Información general de los puntos de conexión clásicos en Resource Manager | Microsoft Azure" description="Conozca cómo los puntos de conexión del modelo de implementación clásica se implementan ahora en Resource Manager mediante los grupos de seguridad de red y las reglas de ACL" services="virtual-machines-windows" documentationCenter="" authors="iainfoulds"
+   pageTitle="Classic Endpoints in Resource Manager Overview | Microsoft Azure" description="Understand how endpoints from the Classic deployment model are now implemented in Resource Manager using Network Security Groups and ACL rules" services="virtual-machines-windows" documentationCenter="" authors="iainfoulds"